 In turn, when variation margins are denominated in currencies that the CCP cannot hold overnight (e.g. because it has no overnight investment facilities for such currencies - typically, currencies not accepted for initial margins), the CCP has no obligation to accommodate these currencies and the clearing member is required to return the collateral to the client, unless the latter, via a documented request, instructed the clearing member to hold the client's repaid variation margins in a non-clearing account meeting the relevant conditions.

-Regulatory guidance from ESMA made also clear that variation margin payments, representing amounts of margins called by the CCP are required to be recorded in separate records and accounts maintained for the individually segregated client at the CCP.
+Regulatory guidance from ESMA makes also clear that variation margin payments, representing amounts of margins called by the CCP are required to be recorded in separate records and accounts maintained for the individually segregated client at the CCP.

 However, this requirement does not imply that payment instructions must be made for every individually segregated account separately.
 CCPs may therefore issue one payment instruction for multiple accounts at the same time, so long as they issue separate margin calls for each account (house, omnibus client, individually segregated client account) and correctly record these margin calls, and the payments which correspond to them, in the records of each account.

-Referring to other potential issues it is noteworthy that EMIR provisions on segregation and margin also call into question, because of how margin amounts are calculated and irrespective of legal challenges, the CCP interoperability arangements for cross-margining under which two (or potentially more) CCPs set margin requirements on the basis of the portfolio of positions that a clearing member holds across the two CCPs.
+It is noteworthy that EMIR provisions on segregation and margin also call into question, because of how margin amounts are calculated and irrespective of legal challenges, the CCP interoperability arangements for cross-margining under which two (or potentially more) CCPs set margin requirements on the basis of the portfolio of positions that a clearing member holds across the two CCPs.

 e.
 Ability to port the CCP transactions